Loading...

 What’s more, while your genetics play a small role in whether you get cavities or not, 90% of all cavities are related to the environment or are associated with oral care.
 In other words, whether we get cavities or not is, for the most part, something we have control over.

-Why Do I Get So Many Cavities?
+Why Do Kids Get Cavities So Easily?

 Cavities aren’t caused only by indulging in sweets and neglecting to brush your teeth, though these things can certainly contribute to getting them.